SiddharthSham/PetAteMyHW/README.md

 Integration complete!
 All features now work simultaneously.
 OCR coming soon...

 STATUS UPDATE:
-Bot deployment is nearly instantaneous now.
-This was achieved by using the Ubuntu Corpus.
+Bot deployment is faster now.
 OCR implementation failed.
 It will live to see another day. :/